Sage-Bionetworks-IT/packer-ubuntu-bionic-docker/README.md

 source_profile = jsmith@imagecentral
 ```

-Now you will be able to build an image and deploy it to Imagecentral.
+Now you will be able to build in Imagecentral.

 ### Manual AMI Build
 If you would like to test building an AMI run:
 ```
 cd src
-packer build -var AwsProfile=packer-service-imagecentral -var AwsRegion=us-east-1 -var ImageName=my-test-image -var PACKER_LOG=1 template.json
+packer build -var PACKER_LOG=1 -var AwsProfile=packer-service-imagecentral -var AwsRegion=us-east-1 -var ImageName=packer-ubuntu-bionic-docker-DEV template.json
 ```

 Packer will do the following: